tmpfs/trucks/packages/plugin-write/README.md

 If the `manifest` option is enabled a `manifest` object is created on the compiler state which maps file paths to checksums for each file written.
 Each manifest entry contains `size` and `checksum` fields.

+The `force` option is inherited from the computed options when not defined on the plugin configuration.

 Returns plugin closure.